gobrrrme/bitcoind_quick/README.md

 Before running the container for the first time, you need to run one of the two setup scripts.

-Make the setup script executable:
+Make the setup scripts executable:
    ```bash
    chmod +x setup.sh
    chmod +x bitcoind_setup.sh